 Suspending subsequent executions

-suspend field, when set to
+spec.suspend field, when set to

 Specifying history limits

 successfulJobsHistoryLimit is set

 Inspecting a CronJob

-To check a CronJob's status, run the following command:
+To check a CronJob's configuration, use

-kubectl describe cronjob my-job
+kubectl describe cronjob CRONJOB_NAME

 Deleting a CronJob